bluewalk/caddy-ldap-basic-auth/README.md

 | `rate_limit_window_seconds`  | int      | No       | Rate limiting: window in seconds (default: `60`) |
 | `rate_limit_lockout_seconds`  | int      | No       | Rate limiting: lockout in seconds (default: `300`) |

+### Variables
+After succesful authentication, the variable `ldap.basicauth.username` is set to the authenticated user.
+This variable can be used in, for example: paths when using webdav `/var/www/{ldap.basicauth.username}/data`.

 ## Logging

 This plugin uses Caddy's structured logging.
 You can control log levels and output in your Caddyfile: